 This is one of the most debated topics on couple money: how to combine your accounts (or not).
 There are a few ways to approach it.

 - Joint accounts and separate accounts.

 The first two should be fairly obvious.
 Couples who want no financial secrets or mystery go all joint accounts and couples who want total autonomy choose all separate accounts.
 Why would anyone do a hybrid approach?
-Usually, it’s to keep a joint for paying major bills or saving together, while keeping a separate account for daily expenditures you don’t want to be held accountable for all the time.
+Usually, it’s to keep a joint account for paying major bills or saving together, while keeping a separate account for daily expenditures you don’t want to be held accountable for all the time.

 There’s no right or wrong answer to which you choose.
 Just remember that you still need to be on the same page in your finances, even if your finances aren’t all on the same bank statement.
-Dylan Ross, CFP®, AFC®, of Garrett Planning Network explains the idea of a “household” spending plan:
+Certified financial planner Dylan Ross explains the idea of a “household” spending plan:

 According to Ross, this joint plan can be done with or without joint accounts:

 Combining total amounts for the purpose of developing a household-level spending plan can help to make sure nothing gets overlooked.
 And because spending plans need to be flexible and may change often, having a single plan for the household should be easier to maintain than separate budgets, even if you’ll continue to maintain separate accounts.